-The CO-OP and Connexions programs give you an edge in the job market with hundreds of opportunities to work in your field of study before graduating.
-CO-OP allows you to apply to hundreds of jobs, interview with employers at school, and get matched with an employer for a 4-month paid work term.
-The Career Centre’s Connexions program allows you to complete an unpaid internship one day a week for a semester, in exchange for a course’s worth of credits.
-From the technology hub, to the public sector, to the professional services industry, to the real estate market, Telfer’s network of employers within and outside of Ottawa want to hire you.
+The CO-OP and the Career Centre's Connexions programs give you an edge in the job market by allowing you to work in your field of study before graduating.
+CO-OP allows you to apply to hundreds of jobs, interview with employers on campus, and get matched with an employer for a 4-month paid work term.
+The Connexions program allows you to complete an unpaid internship by working one day per week for a semester, in exchange of a course’s worth of credits.
+From the technology hub, to the public sector, to the professional services industry, to the real estate market, Telfer’s network of employers have great opportunities to offer you, both within and outside of Ottawa.

-Mentorship is a very important aspect of personal and career development.
-Telfer offers you several different mentorship programs such as the International Career Mentorship Program for international students to connect with industry leaders and the Peer Mentoring Program for first year students to be paired with upper year students for support during the transition to university.
-There is also the Executive Mentorship Program for third and fourth year students to meet with successful professionals for informal guidance throughout a school year.
+Telfer offers several different mentorship programs such as the International Career Mentorship Program for international students to connect with industry leaders and the Peer Mentoring Program for first-year students to be paired with upper year students for support during their transition to university.
+The Executive Mentorship Program allows third- and fourth-year students to meet with successful professionals for informal guidance throughout a school year.

 Student Clubs and Associations

 You can join clubs and/or attend their hundreds of events each year.
-Telfer clubs are run by student leaders who want to make a positive difference in the lives of students and our community.
-From the Accounting Club’s famous Wine & Cheese networking event, to CASCO’s annual charity gala for CHEO, to the Women in Management Network’s coding workshops, and the Competition Committee’s business competitions, there is something for everyone.
-Whether you choose to be part of a club’s organizing team, to be a member for a club, or just attend a few different club events, you will make lasting friendships, build strong networks, and learn so much!
+Telfer clubs are run by students who want to make a positive impact in the lives of students and their community.
+Whether you choose to be part of a club’s event planning committee, to be a club member, or to attend a few different club events, you get the opportunity to expand your network and learn so much!

 Are you interested in starting your own business or joining a local startup?
 Telfer can support you through this exciting journey!
-Within clubs, the Entrepreneurs’ Club hosts an annual Elevator Pitch Competition where you can pitch your business idea to win thousands of dollars.
-The larger uOttawa Entrepreneurship Hub offers entrepreneurship workshops, bootcamps, mentorship, and certifications for you to meet incredible mentors, find potential business partners and sharpen your leadership skills.
-There is even a 4-month program called Startup Garage, where the university will provide you with funds, workspace, mentorship, and training to get your business idea off the ground.
+The Telfer Entrepreneurs’ Club hosts an annual Elevator Pitch Competition where you can pitch your business idea to win thousands of dollars.
+The uOttawa Entrepreneurship Hub offers entrepreneurship workshops, bootcamps, mentorship, and certifications for you to meet incredible mentors, find potential business partners and sharpen your leadership skills.
+There is even a 4-month program called Startup Garage, where the university will provide you with funds, a workspace, mentorship, and training to help you get started with your business idea.